8 Best 8 Quart Pots (March 2026) Stockpots for Every Kitchen

 How do I clean a stainless steel stock pot?

-For routine cleaning, warm soapy water and a sponge work well.
-For stubborn stains or discoloration, make a paste of Bar Keepers Friend and water, apply to the affected area, let sit for 1-2 minutes, then scrub gently.
-Avoid steel wool which can scratch the surface.
+For everyday cleaning, warm soapy water and a sponge work fine.
+For discoloration or stubborn residue, make a paste of Bar Keepers Friend and water, apply to affected areas, let sit for 1 minute, then scrub and rinse thoroughly.

 Is 8 quart stock pot big enough?